bohanl/fsdl-project/csep590c-report.md

 vec1 := a positional bitmap of all relations appearing in joins. vec2 := a positional vector of numeric selection conditions.
 ```
 Thus, <code>vec1</code> has a length of 8 since TPC-H dataset contains 8 relations, and <code>vec2</code> has a length of 11 since the entire dataset has 11 numeric columns.
 Note that the model can be generalized to any type of columns.
-The selections are normalized as <code>(val - min) / (max - min)</code> (the min and max of all numeric columns are hand-collected).
+The selections are normalized as <code>1 - (val - min) / (max - min)</code> (the min and max of all numeric columns are hand-collected).
 The following is an example of the original query and encoded input:
 ```
 SELECT *
 FROM orders